 This is the first of a 3-part Series on Gang-Related Crime.
 The other webinars in this series include:

-- Jan 23: The Changing Face of Gangs and Criminal Organizations
+- Part 2: The Changing Face of Gangs and Criminal Organizations

-- March 31: Challenges and Issues in Investigating & Prosecuting Gang-Related Crimes
+- Part 3: Challenges and Issues in Investigating & Prosecuting Gang-Related Crimes

 - “Very good information on steps for the successful prosecution of gang-related crime.
 A very challenging field and I look forward to the upcoming webinar on hybrid gang behavior.
 Thanks to Michael, and William for the great information and expertise.” — Anthony